 Beyond limitations with potential fixes lie bigger-picture shortcomings, as pointed out by other pain researchers who nonetheless acknowledge the sophistication and creativity of Painimation, especially compared to other apps on the market.

-Williams said she could see how Painimation would appeal to frustrated chronic pain patients, but she still wonders how much it could enhance the other half of pain communication — interpretation.
-In experiments where patients drew headache pain, she said, they enjoyed the artistic outlet, but the drawings didn’t enhance diagnosis.
-“Knowing precisely what pain feels like isn’t really the main issue for the clinician,” Williams said, explaining that doctors and nurses still need to establish a rapport with patients and understand other factors, such as their anxiety levels and personality traits, that affect both the physical and emotional experience of living with pain.
+Williams says she could see how Painimation would appeal to frustrated chronic pain patients, but she still wonders how much it could enhance the other half of pain communication — interpretation.
+In experiments where patients drew headache pain, she says, they enjoyed the artistic outlet, but the drawings didn’t enhance diagnosis.
+“Knowing precisely what pain feels like isn’t really the main issue for the clinician,” Williams says, explaining that doctors and nurses still need to establish a rapport with patients and understand other factors, such as their anxiety levels and personality traits, that affect both the physical and emotional experience of living with pain.

 As I shuffled along the pavement, limping on alternating legs, I could only think about one thing: How I’d explain my pain to someone else.

 And even though Bob Jamison, a clinical psychologist and professor at Harvard Medical School who developed a smartphone pain app, says Painimation has promise as a way to let doctors know what individual patients are experiencing, he still thinks we’re ultimately waiting for a true breakthrough.

 “The hope is that future assessments, such as fMRI brain scans, will be sophisticated enough to be able to objectively determine pain,” he says.
 “In the meantime, pain remains to be what people say it is, and ways to communicate that experience, in my opinion, will remain less than ideal.”